How to Do Employee Background Checks:

 Get legal advice.

 Background checks can unearth sensitive information and you may not be able to gather certain information as part of a background check.
-However, for certain roles, you may be legally obliged to run certain checks.
+However, you may be legally obliged to run certain checks.

 Talk to a lawyer to make sure that you include all checks you have to do by law and that any additional ones you intend to conduct do not violate any privacy, data protection, or other laws.